skubalj/convolve2d/README.md

 And to the Rust community at large!

 ## Contributions:
-Is something not clear?
+Is something not clear in the documentation?
 Do we need another kernel type?
 This library came about as a personal project, but feel free to submit issues or PRs on GitLab!

 ## License:
 This crate is released under the terms of the MIT License.